CARBON PRICING: What is a carbon credit worth?

 Pricing based on value delivered:

-While all Gold Standard projects play a critical role in our transition to a low-carbon economy, some projects go far beyond carbon mitigation.
+While all Gold Standard-certified projects play a critical role in our transition to a low-carbon economy, our projects also go far beyond carbon mitigation.
 Using a value-driven model to set a price for carbon credits can truly account for the holistic environmental, social and economic impacts of a specific project—that is, both in emissions reductions plus the additional development benefits that can transform lives.

 The United States Environmental Protection Agency (EPA) released an updated report in 2015 to estimate the total cost of carbon to society.
 Figure 3 summarizes these costs over time according to different risks and assumptions of climate science.
 This means that for every tonne of carbon dioxide we emit into the atmosphere, we sacrifice an average of USD $36 in environmental degradation and negative social impacts.
 In theory, these should be accounted for in the price of a carbon credit.